google/trillian/docs/storage/storage.md

 #### Reading Leaves

-API requests for leaf data involve a straightforward query by leaf data hash, leaf Merkle hash or leaf index followed by formatting and marshalling the data to be returned to the client.
+API requests for leaf data involve a straightforward query by leaf data hash, leaf Merkle hash or leaf index followed by formatting and marshaling the data to be returned to the client.

 #### Serving Proofs